Kinoma/SourceDocumentation/kinoma_documentation_template.md

 <!-- From CR: I had trouble making just "Important:" show up in red.
 Can you help?-->
 >**_Important:_** To emphasize important, critical information, use this format.

-###Lists (* and N.)
+###Lists (- and N.)
-Precede each item in a bulleted list with an asterisk (followed by a space) and in an ordered (numbered) list with "N. ", where N is the number for that item (though it can be any number at all, as Markdown always numbers sequentially from 1).
+Precede each item in a bulleted list with a hyphen (followed by a space) and in an ordered (numbered) list with "N. ", where N is the number for that item (though it can be any number at all, as Markdown always numbers sequentially from 1).

 If all or most of the listed items are very short, don't separate them with blank lines, as illustrated here:

-* First short item
+- First short item
-* Second short item
+- Second short item

 If all or most of the listed items are long, separate them with blank lines.